What is a 911 dispatcher?

 How to become a 911 dispatcher

-Step 1: Complete high school or obtain a GED
+Step 1: Finish high school or get a GED

-A high school diploma or GED is typically the minimum educational requirement for this position.
-While in high school, consider taking courses in English, communications, and computer technology to help build a solid foundation for the skills needed in this profession.
+A high school diploma or GED is usually the basic requirement.
+While in high school, take English, communication, and computer tech classes to build skills you’ll use on the job.

-You must be at least 18 years of age and meet other job requirements, such as passing an exam, a drug screening, a medical exam, and a thorough background check.
+You need to be at least 18 years old.
+Job requirements might also include passing an exam, a drug test, a medical exam, and a background check.

 Step 5: Complete a 911 dispatcher training program

-Many states and agencies require workers in this profession to complete a specialized training program.
+Some states and agencies require special training for 911 dispatchers.
 These programs often cover emergency medical dispatch, crisis communication, and CAD systems.
+You can find these programs at community colleges, vocational schools, or emergency services agencies.

 Step 6: Pass a civil service test